univention/univention-corporate-server/doc/manual/user-management/user-self-service.rst

 :guilabel:`Delete my account` Button on the *Your profile* page of the Self Service (:ref:`users-templates`).

-If a user has requested to delete his account, it will not be deleted directly but deactivated.
+If a user has requested to delete their account, it will not be deleted directly but deactivated.
 In addition the ``DeregisteredThroughSelfService`` attribute of the user will be set to ``TRUE`` and the ``DeregistrationTimestamp`` attribute of the user will be set to the current time in the `GeneralizedTime LDAP syntax
-<https://ldapwiki.com/wiki/GeneralizedTime>`__.
+<https://ldapwiki.com/wiki/GeneralizedTime>`_.
 If the user has a
 ``PasswordRecoveryEmail`` set they will receive a notification email which can be configured with the following |UCSUCRV|\ s.